stuartjcameron/data-tools/README.md

 print(I.fuzzy_lookup("rofst.1.cp", uis.Indicator.ALL))  # include all related indicators
 ```

-5. Find some indicators and then filter the data and make a bar plot
+6. Find some indicators and then filter the data and make a bar plot,
+using pandas
 ```
 # wealth_quintile is only available for household survey based indicators
 s = uis.Indicator.fuzzy_lookup("primary out of school", by="wealth_quintile")